 Hello everyone!
 My name is Aleesha Gray and my site this summer is Jackson Park.
-Before I start talking about all the wonderful perks of Jackson park and, of course, what makes Jackson park such a lively place to be at every day, I would like to give some in dept information on who I am and a little background about me.
+Before I start talking about all the wonderful perks of Jackson Park and, of course, what makes Jackson Park such a lively place to be at every day, I would like to give some in depth information on who I am and a little background about me.
 I am currently going into my freshman year of college.
 I’m from Seattle, Washington and have grown up here my entire life.
-You should also know that I am currently a resident at Jackson Park and have been living there for about ten years now, so I have a deeper connection and love for this park than you can even imagine.
+You should also know that I am currently a resident at Jackson Park and have been living there for about ten years now, so I have a deeper connection and love for this community than you can even imagine.

 So far, my days of providing my own community with food and fun through HIP have been quite eye opening.
 I have seen how much Jackson Park has changed and grown.
 Believe it or not, HIP has brought change to Jackson Park.
 When I was a lot younger, summers at Jackson Park were a lot more dull and boring.
 Us kids didn’t have much to do, given the fact that we didn’t have many resources or even a program like HIP that came to the playground periodically and provided free food and activities.
 If we wanted to have fun or experience something fun, we had to go outside the park and often times many of us couldn’t do that.
 Keep in mind that the park was a little rougher back then—it was reconstructed in 2013 or 2014.
 We had members from the community stop by sometimes and play with us, but not as much as there is today.